Berea-College-CSC-226/p01-final-project-p01_enriquezvazquezs_jonsont7/README.md

     and fall behind.
 I don't want my partner to fall behind because of me.
 I am scared that I am going to get confused again and not know what to do.
 But I am going to try to be more optimistic when getting stuck on a problem.

+    Taylor: I feel neither ahead or behind, but I feel that it would be easy to fall behind if we don't continue working on the project as much as we have been.
+I'm worried that I may not be working on my other classes as much as I should be, but that can be fixed by using my time more effectively.
+I'm surprised by how much planning out and breaking down probelems has helped me.
+For Example, I didn't know exactly how I was going to implement boundaries before breaking problems down into subtask.
+By breaking down how our program will function, we have a much more solid plan how boundaries will be implemented, which prevented me from wasting time writing bad code and the code that I do write will be much cleaner than if I haven't planned out how it will work.
+    I'm feeling optimistic about this project as a whole and believe that we can finish on time.

 ```

 ---